maarten-pennings/ElektroClub2022/pcboutline/readme.md

 Now drag the image to the correct position.
 If the image is a bit off in size, or on the wrong layer, right click and select Properties.
-In the windows that pops-up the width, height, layer can be changed.
+In the window that pops-up the width, height, layer can be changed.
 Note that here the aspect ratio is _not_ maintained.

 ![Silk print - properties](easyeda-png3.png)